 Do repeat your measurement.
 We would recommend a minimum of three repetitions to make sure that your analysis is as precise as possible.

 Do follow the rules of radiation.
 You should always use handheld XRF instruments with the sample placed on a suitable surface and always held fully down.
-With an XRF analyser, make sure that you are never holding the sample in your hand while taking a measurement.
+With an XRF analyzer, make sure that you are never holding the sample in your hand while taking a measurement.

 Do use the right accessories if you cannot completely cover your samples while measuring.
 Talk to a member of our team about the specific requirements for your needs.